-Under the Victorian Food Act 1984, a person must register the premises where food is prepared for sale (or provided as part of a service) and includes cafes, restaurants, domestic kitchens, mobile food vehicles, food stalls, child care centres, aged care facilities etc.
+Under the Victorian Food Act 1984 (Food Act), you must register the premises where your food is prepared for sale (or provided as part of a service).

 Food Business Classifications

-If you fall under class 4, you do not need to register however, you must submit to Council a Notification of a Food Premises (92 KB).
-Council may request further information to ensure you are not in a higher classification.
+If you fall under class 4, you do not need to register your food business.
+However, you must submit to Council a Notification of a Food Premises (92 KB).
+We may request further information to ensure you are not in a higher classification.

 Setting up a Food Business / Altering a Food Business

-It is recommended that you submit plans for approval prior to any structural works / refurbishments commencing on any building or premises.
+It is recommended that you submit an application for pre-approval prior to any structural works or refurbishments commencing on any building or premises.

-You cannot legally operate unless you satisfy all Food Act requirements and have been granted Food Act registration.
+You cannot legally operate a food business unless you satisfy all Food Act requirements and have been granted Food Act registration.